 Day 3 – Kakadu to Darwin

 Get ready for some 4WD action today as we make our way to Jim Jim Falls, the crown of Kakadu and certainto be one of our trip highlights.
 Once we get there, we’ll take in the stunning views of this 200m naturalwonder before continuing on to Twin Falls.
+(Twin and Jim Jim Falls not available year round; subject to seasonal availability^^).
 See the beauty of the gorge and feel the powerful force of thewaterfalls from a national park operated boat and boardwalk experience.
 On the way back home, thescenery will continue to amaze you as we journey back to Darwin in the afternoon.
 (BL)

 Day 4 – Darwin to Daly Waters